 This course gives the candidate the necessary skills to understand assessment techniques and information, to effectively assess student learning, and to analyze assessment data to evaluate and reflect upon student learning and his/her teaching in the classroom.
 Candidates will learn approaches used to evaluate learning and will learn how to develop classroom assessments that align with instruction.
 Candidates will also learn how to use assessment data to make informed decisions about teaching and learning in the classroom.
 In addition, candidates will develop skills for conducting action research in school and classroom settings and will learn how to use such research for solving problems in those settings.
-This course may be taken the semester prior to or in conjunction with MAS 8801, Student Teaching/Internship.

-Student Teaching/Internship
+MAS 8801 Student Teaching/Internship

 Students participate in a clinical immersion, which includes 60 full days of student teaching in a secondary school.
+(NOTE: Students entering the program in Fall 2012 and forward, will be required to complete 80 full days of student teaching in a secondary school.)
 A supervisor of student teaching from Wilmington University and a cooperating teacher in the school are identified to mentor and monitor each student teacher.

 Attention is given to placing students in schools/classrooms that reflect a diverse student population.
 A minimum of 15 clock hours is scheduled by the Wilmington University supervisors to address professional issues related to the clinical semester and to provide support and assistance with the completion of the required portfolio.
-Prerequisites: Approved application from the Office of Clinical Studies, passing scores for PRAXIS I in all areas (Math, Reading, and Writing), PRAXIS II 9-12 high school content test in the appropriate area, GPA of 3.0, MAS 7801, MAS 7998, MAS 8800 (unless taken concurrently) and completion of all courses.
+Prerequisites: Approved application from the Office of Clinical Studies, passing scores for PRAXIS I in all areas: Mathematics, Reading, and Writing (or relevant exemption test), PRAXIS II 9-12 high school content test in the appropriate area, GPA of 3.0, MAS 7801, MAS 7998, MAS 8800 and completion of all content courses.
 Applications must be submitted by October 1 for spring placements or March 1 for fall placements.
-Practicum and student teaching placements are in different school settings.
-A criminal background check may be required.
+Practicum and teacher intern placements are in different school settings.
+A criminal background check and Child Protection Registery check are required.